cicsdev/cics-java-liberty-springboot-jms/README.md

 - Add the JMS MQ Connection Factory configuration to `server.xml`

-   Here's an example of configuration needed in `server.xml`:
+   Here's an example of configuration needed in `server.xml`.
+Substitute the *channel*, *hostname*, *port* and *queueManager* values to your installation values, and fill in the MQ rar location value with the location on zFS to which you downloaded the rar:

     ``` XML
     <!-- JMS MQ Connection Factory -->